pudly/schmopera-hugo/content/articles/talking-with-singers-gerald-finely.md

 Perhaps not - but it's easy to argue that they should.
 Until recently, Finley's career has been arguably light on Verdi; indeed, it seems as though he's been everywhere but.
 His is the voice that lends us definitive performances of Mozartean hits, of contemporary works like John Adams' _Doctor Atomic_ and Jaufré Rudel in Kaaija Saariaho's _L'amour de loin_.
 His are exemplary recordings of _Dichterliebe_ and _Winterreise_

 and new works of the 20th and 21st century.
 And of course, there is his famed recital work and his award-winning discography.
 All of this - the technical demands of his signature repertoire, the detail work inherent in recording German Lieder - he now brings to some of the most coveted lyric baritone roles.

 * pigeon holing voices, creating an aesthetic separation between opera and recital/recording work
 * legato, sound that a carries
 * why he sings

-\- *_he's OBE, a Commander of the Order of the British Empire___

 \- **said, "look, I can do this" - Giovanni isnt' perceived as one, but he is one, the Count isn't a villain, but he has dark areas**